Reagan Bissonnette, Executive Director

 Gwen Erley, Programs Coordinator

 Gwen joined the NRRA team in 2014 and comes to us from the educational sector, having spent the last eight years creating and managing internships allowing her students to add meaningful experience to their resumes.
 Her experience in promoting her program and organizing sites, students and reports were an excellent match for our school CLUB programs.

 Gwen is a life-long recycler, taking the lead from her mom who collected cans for the war effort as a child.
 She maintains a bi-annual litter pickup in her neighborhood.
 Gwen has a degree in Anthropology from Michigan State University, is an avid birder, loves the outdoors and watching football.

 Lindsay Dow, Administrative Assistant

-Lindsay is a 2003 graduate of Concord High School and 2005 graduate of Continental Academy of Hair Design.
-She has several years of experience in the administrative field and very strong family ties to NRRA.
+Lindsay is a graduate of Concord High School and also a graduate of Continental Academy of Hair Design.

-In her spare time, Lindsay likes to spend time with her dog, Jake, her niece, Penni and her boyfriend, Codey.
+In her spare time, Lindsay likes to spend time with her dog and her family.